-At Kevin Kay DDS Family & Cosmetic Dentistry, regular dental exams are an essential part of preventive health care.
+At Kevin Kay DDS Comprehensive Family Dentistry, regular dental exams are an essential part of preventive health care.

 During a dental exam, Dr. Kevin Kay will check your mouth for tooth and gum diseases and determine if you have a risk of developing other health problems like oral cancers.
 It may also involve taking digital radiographs of your mouth and discussing diet and oral hygiene habits.

 There are three main types of oral or dental examinations:

 ||Comprehensive Oral Exam: This type of exam is usually performed during a person’s first visit to Kevin Kay DDS Comprehensive Family Dentistry.
 The evaluation will be used to determine the condition of the patient’s oral and overall health and will serve as a benchmark for future dental visits.

 ||Limited Oral Exam: This type of exam is usually performed during urgent or emergency visits and is used to examine a specific oral issue, like a dental injury incurred while playing sports.